Bose/efficient-neural-speech-enhancement/README.md

 #### `filename`
 Each folder contains three 16kHz `.wav` files.

-+ `clean.wav` is the original clean utterance.
-+ `dirty.wav` is the original noisy utterance.
++ `dirty.wav` is the original (unprocessed) noisy utterance.
 + `proc.wav`  is the processed de-noised utterance by the corresponding SE model.
++ `clean.wav` is the clean target utterance.

 ## Abstract